By Duncan Haughey | minute read

 - Can help an organisation to anticipate future difficulties and take action to avoid or minimise their effect.

-- Can help an organisation to spot opportunities and exploit them.
+- Can help an organisation to identify and exploit opportunities.

 Disadvantages of PEST